 7. Landing Pages

-Landing pages are lead capture forms that within ask prospects for their name, email, and other worthy information.
+Landing pages are lead capture forms that ask prospects for their name, email, and other worthy information.
 You want these on your website.

 8. Motion Graphics